Title: Picking Up the Pieces

 “Maybe,” Ducky allowed.
 “Do you have a building in mind to get the busy work started then?
 I noticed when I looked out the windows on my way up here that there were a great many.
 All of them seem to be very tall too.”

-“I know that I am going to need to rotate them through here for training, but that is going to put major strain on my staff here.
-But it needs to be done, if only to make sure they don’t kill anyone in error.” he explained to his old mentor.
+“I know that I am going to need to rotate them through here for training, but that is going to put a major strain on my staff here.
+But it needs to be done if only to make sure they don’t kill anyone in error,” he explained to his old mentor.

 “Best to get started then, lad,” the older man urged.

 “Could I ask you to pitch in?
 It’s been a long time since I’ve seen some of these people and I’m six months behind in my journals,” Carson admitted with a rueful grin.

 “I would love to, my dear boy.
 I also have that ATA thing that seems to be so important, “The elder man agreed cheerfully.
 “You will show me how to use things in here, right?”